hydro-informatics/hydro-informatics.github.io/exercises/ex-geco.md

  The threshold method is preferable over the weighting method because the $HSI$  has the unit of *Index* and is therefore not dimensionless.
 As a result, unrealistic units of *Index* areas (e.g., *Index*-m$^2$) are created in the weighting method, which is also introducing non-measurable uncertainty.
 ```

-An alternative to the deterministic calculation of the $HSI$ and $cHSI$ values of a pixel is a fuzzy logics approach ([Noack et al. 2013](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781118526576)).
+An alternative to the deterministic calculation of the $HSI$ and $cHSI$ values of a pixel is a fuzzy logic approach ([Noack et al. 2013](https://onlinelibrary.wiley.com/doi/pdf/10.1002/9781118526576)).
 In the fuzzy logic approach, pixels are classified, for instance, as *low*, *medium*, or *high* habitat quality as a function of the associated water depth or flow velocity using categorical (*low*, *medium*, or *high*), expert assessment-based $HSI$ curves.
 The $cHSI$ value results from the center of gravity of superimposed membership functions of considered parameters (e.g., water depth and flow velocity).

-Sustainable river management involves the challenge of designing aquatic habitat for target fish species at different life stages.
+Sustainable river management involves the challenge of designing an aquatic habitat for target fish species at different life stages.
 The concept of usable physical habitat area represents a powerful tool to leverage the assessment of the ecological integrity of river management and engineering measures.
 For example, by calculating the usable habitat area before and after the implementation of measures, valuable conclusions can be drawn about the ecological integrity of restoration efforts.

 This exercise demonstrates the use of 2d hydrodynamic modeling results to algorithmically evaluate usable habitat area based on the calculation of geospatially explicit $cHSI$ values.